the-useless-one/hide_my_python/README.md

 							level, e.g. -a sets the minimum anonymity level to Low, -aa to Medium, -aaa to High, etc. (default minimum level: None)
+	  -ka                   flag used to determine if proxies with the Keep Alive option should be returned, as they are likely honey pots (default: no)
 	  -s                    flag used to determine the proxies minimum speed level, e.g. -s sets the minimum speed level to Medium, -ss to Fast (default minimum level: Slow)